Chalwk77/JeriCraftDocs/docs/features/Main.md

 World Guard is a powerful land protection plugin that lets players guard areas of land against griefers and undesirables, as well as tweak and disable various gameplay features and mechanics of Minecraft.

+See our [Region Management Guide](../guides/Regions.md) for more information on how to use WorldGuard.

 Players can set the following flags in their claims: